USC-Batch11-Group3/movieweb/README.md

 ### Github Pages

-Your can find the site at https://usc-batch11-group3.github.io/movieweb/
+Your can also find the site at https://usc-batch11-group3.github.io/movieweb/